ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-k8.md

 After you purchase the {{site.data.keyword.blockchainfull_notm}} Platform, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 You need to store the entitlement key on your cluster by creating a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/){: external}.
 Kubernetes secrets are used to securely store the key on your cluster and pass it to the operator and the console deployments.

+TESTER: Contact Mihir or Dhyey for the key that you need to use for pulling images from staging.
+Also the docker server should be `--docker-server=cp.stg.icr.io`
+{: note}

 Run the following command to create the secret and add it to your `ibpinfra` namespace or project: